Protests sweep Lebanon as fury at ruling elite grows

 Foreign allies have pressured Hariri to enact reforms long promised but never delivered because of vested interests.

-“The people want the downfall of the regime,” protesters near the government’s Serail headquarters chanted, echoing the “Arab Spring” slogans.
+“The people want the downfall of the regime,” protesters near the government’s Serail headquarters chanted, echoing “Arab Spring” slogans.

 The unrest prompted Hariri to cancel a cabinet meeting due on Friday to discuss the 2020 draft budget.